fenna/BFVM23PROGDP/README.md

 # BFVM23PROG2

-Programming 1 course for DSLS
+Data processing Programming course for DSLS
+Times series study cases will be provided soon

 see also <a href ="https://fennaf.gitbook.io/bfvm22prog1/">gitbook link</a>